Last update: 2022-07-18

 on Mastodon.

-When I was studying for my Master's degree, I worked on pretty
+When I was studying for my Master's degree, I did research in theoretical

 Fundamenta Informaticae,